jonathanye29/unit1_repo/README.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4. The electronic ledger can only be accessed by the client through a set password.
+4. The electronic ledger can only be accessed by the client through a set and encrypted password.
 5. The electronic ledger will display all past transactions.
-6. The electronic ledger will show data about her expenses using a bar graph: Each color represents a certain expense.
+6. The electronic ledger will show data about her expenses using a bar graph.

 # Criteria B: Design